Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

   way to deal with this is to use locks, which are slow and easy to get wrong.

-  On the other hand, pure code *does not care* what order it is evaluated in, and so it's incredibly easy to run pure code on multiple threads/cores.
+  On the other hand, pure code *does not care* what order it is evaluated in, and so it's incredibly easy to run pure code on multiple threads / cores.
 It does not require any locks, and race conditions are impossible.

   Consider this JavaScript program: